priest-2105/git-auth/README.md

-# Git Account Switcher
+# Git Auth

 This tool helps you easily switch between multiple GitHub accounts by automating login/logout using GitHub CLI and Git aliases.

 ## Setup Instructions

-Follow these steps to set up the Git Account Switcher on your system:
+Follow these steps to set up the Git Auth on your system:

 ### 1. Clone this repository: